CREW

 Arabian Horse Rescue and Education

-Our rescue and rehabilitation program focuses on the whole horse.
-We address the nutritional, physical, and emotional well being of our horses.
-Each horse that we rescue receives individualized treatment, care, and training, so that its full potential can be realized.
-Our goal is to prepare our horses to be solid riding partners and if physically they are unable to be ridden, we prepare them for life as companion horses.
+Her rescue and rehabilitation program focuses on the whole horse.
+They address the nutritional, physical, and emotional well being of their horses.
+Each horse that they rescue receives individualized treatment, care, and training, so that its full potential can be realized.
+Their goal is to prepare horses to be solid riding partners and if physically they are unable to be ridden, prepare them for life as companion horses.
+Their primary focus is intercepting horses at local auctions.
+Arabian horses that sell at auction are at extreme risk of being purchased for slaughter.
+They further intercept horses through their Owner Surrender Program.
+When space and resources permit, they accept horses from owners who have run out of time to re-home their horses safely. www.arabianhorserescueedu.org

 Jeanett Franzen, AHRE Volunteer